MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-21/README.md

 ### Data Scraping
 1. **Download Postcode Dataset**
-   - Download the postcode dataset from the landing folder: [Download the dataset](data/landing/Mel_Metro_Postcodes.csv.csv).
+   - 1.Download the complete dataset of Australian postcodes_suburb “australian_postcodes.csv” into  `data/landing` from https://github.com/matthewproctor/australianpostcodesb
+   - 2.Run `postcodes_suburbs.py`:Filter the dataset for the unique set of postcode_suburb name for Metro Melbourne Areas.based on the Victoria State Government tourism guidance(https://www.tourismnortheast.com.au/wp-content/uploads/sites/54/Metro-Melb-Postcodes-Factsheet.pdf),saving the output into `data/raw`.

 2. **Scrape Domain Links**
    - Run `scrape_domain_links.py` to scrape the links of all rental properties from https://www.domain.com.au.